• Skip to main content

 Starting in a Small Family Fantasy League

 The first year was a learning curve for all of us.
-It sounded easy enough to draft the perfect team, but injuries, bye weeks, and breakout stars shook up the league.
+It sounded easy enough to draft the perfect team, but injuries, bye weeks, and breakout stars shook the league.
 I don’t even remember where I finished that year.
 As I recall, I wasn’t first, but I wasn’t last, either.

 The Co-Ed Work League – The Early Years